rivera-lanasm/EarthquakeDamageModel_Heinz/README.md

 To run the model in testing mode:
 1. Unzip the shape.zip files inside the ShakeMaps subdirectories.
 2. Change the function parameters in main.py "testing_mode" to be <b>True</b>.
+3. Update file paths and uncomment lines 20/21 of main.py
-3. Follow the instructions below to set up the environment and run the program.
+4. Follow the instructions below to set up the environment and run the program.

 #### Instructions to set up the environment and run the program: